Montalvin Manor, California

-Montalvin Manor (formerly, Montalvin) is a census-designated place (CDP) in Contra Costa County, California.
+Montalvin Manor (formerly, Montalvin) is a census-designated place (CDP) in Contra Costa County, California, United States.
 At the 2020 census, its population was 3,099.
 It lies at an elevation of 69 feet (21 m).
-For census purposes, it formed part of Bayview-Montalvin, California until 2010, when it became a separate CDP.
+For census purposes, it formed part of Bayview-Montalvin until 2010, when it became a separate CDP.
 The other half of the old CDP became Bayview.

 Despite its location outside San Pablo city limits, Montalvin Manor uses San Pablo mailing addresses.